How to Get Cast on HBO Max’s ‘The Pitt’

 Who is the casting director for “The Pitt”?

-Erica Berger and Cathy Sandrich Gelfond (“Mayor of Kingstown,” “Love & Death”) were the primary casting directors for “The Pitt” Season 1.
+Erica Berger and Cathy Sandrich Gelfond (“Mayor of Kingstown,” “Love & Death”) are the primary casting directors on “The Pitt.”

 While Gelfond believes actors should do whatever they must to get in character for an audition, going to extremes might not always be the best approach.
 As Gelfond told us, she and fellow CD Amanda Mackey were in the audition room with a relatively new actor when he pulled out a weapon.
 “The scene called for a knife, and he pulled a knife out on me,” she explained.
 “And Amanda had to leap up and say, ‘Please stop, just stop!’
 The guy was shaking with this knife, shaking as I’m reading with him.
 As long as you don’t inflict harm—whatever you need to do other than inflicting harm upon the casting directors.”
 In other words, if you hope to stand out from the crowd, try to avoid scaring those who’ll get you the job.

-According to Deadline, Warner Bros. is currently in a breach-of-contract lawsuit, which could influence the future of the show.
-Sherri Crichton, the widow of the late screenwriter and filmmaker who created “ER,” filed the lawsuit against Warner Bros.
-She claims that the concept of “The Pitt” initially started with Gemmill, Wells, and Wyle exploring an “ER” reboot, but they pivoted, and now the show is essentially an unauthorized sequel to NBC’s medical drama.
+According to Deadline, Warner Bros.
+Discovery is currently in a breach-of-contract lawsuit.
+Sherri Crichton, the widow of the late screenwriter and filmmaker who created “ER,” filed the lawsuit against Warner Bros., as well as the show’s creator and production team.
+She claims the concept of “The Pitt” initially started with Gemmill, Wells, and Wyle exploring an “ER” reboot, but they pivoted, allegedly transforming the show into an unauthorized sequel to NBC’s medical drama.
 Gemmill is credited as the creator of “The Pitt,” while Wells and Wyle serve as executive producers.

 “‘The Pitt’ is ‘ER,’ ” the lawsuit states.
 “It’s not like ‘ER.’
 It’s not kind of ‘ER.’
 It’s not sort of ‘ER.’
 It is ‘ER’ with the exact same executive producer, writer, star, production companies, studio, and network as the planned ‘ER’ reboot.”

-The lawsuit says that the concept of “The Pitt” came to life after the Crichton estate blocked plans to reboot “ER.”
+The lawsuit claims the concept for “The Pitt” came to life after the Crichton estate blocked plans to reboot “ER.”

 “Rather than afford Crichton the ‘created by’ credit he deserved, defendants would pretend their reboot was not his creation at all, thereby enriching themselves to the tune of millions of dollars—potentially hundreds of millions or several billion dollars in success—and depriving Crichton’s heirs of their rightful share,” the lawsuit continues.